allan2/dotenvy/README.md

 This library loads environment variables from a _.env_ file.
 This is convenient for dev environments.

+The Minimum Supported Rust Version (MSRV) is 1.58.1.

 ## Components

 1. [`dotenvy`](https://crates.io/crates/dotenvy) crate - A well-maintained fork of the `dotenv` crate.